-On July 29, 1999, the LAMAC approved a fee-simple, 65-acre addition (Madison Blue Springs) in Madison County to the project boundary.
+On 7/29/1999, the LAMAC approved a fee-simple, 65-acre addition (Madison Blue Springs) in Madison County to the project boundary.
 It was sponsored by the landowners' representative, contains 45 parcels, 22 landowners, and a taxable value of \$604,000.
 The addition was designated as essential and added to the Priority portion of the project.
 Madison County will manage.
 Approximately 44 acres have been acquired.

-On August 22, 2000, the Acquisition & Restoration Council (ARC) approved a fee-simple, 40-acre addition (Cypress Spring) in Washington County to the project boundary.
+On 8/22/2000, the ARC approved a fee-simple, 40-acre addition (Cypress Spring) in Washington County to the project boundary.
 The addition was sponsored by Conservation Properties for the landowner, Harold Vickers, and had a taxable value of \$131,400.
 Mr. Vickers was willing manage if acquired; however property was sold to a third party in 2002.

-On April 18, 2003, the ARC approved a fee-simple, 200-acre addition (Morrison Springs) in Walton County to the project boundary with a taxable value of \$63,880.
-The addition was sponsored by Conservation Properties, Inc. and Walton County will manage the site.
-In 2004, 159 acres was acquired.
+On 4/18/2003, the ARC approved a fee-simple, 200-acre addition (Morrison Springs) in Walton County to the project boundary with a taxable value of \$63,880.
+The addition was sponsored by Conservation Properties, Inc. and Walton County will manage the site.On 4/18/2003, the ARC approved a fee-simple, 4,552-acre addition (Silver Springs Addition) north of Silver

-On April 18, 2003, the ARC approved a fee-simple, 4,552-acre addition (Silver Springs Addition) north of Silver Springs in Marion County to the project boundary.
+Springs in Marion County to the project boundary.
 The addition was sponsored by the Silver Springs Basin Working Group, consisted of one landowner, Avatar Properties Inc., and had a taxable value of \$3,406,945.
-The DOF will manage if acquired.

-On August 15, 2003, the ARC approved a fee-simple, 172-acre addition (Lafayette Blue Springs) in Lafayette County to the project boundary.
+The FFS will manage if acquired.
+On 8/15/2003, the ARC approved a fee-simple, 172-acre addition (Lafayette Blue Springs) in Lafayette County to the project boundary.
 The addition was sponsored by Conservation Properties, consisted of one landowner, Union Land & Timber Corp., 9 parcels, and a taxable value of \$97,000.
 Lafayette County will manage if acquired.

-On October 17, 2003, the ARC approved a fee-simple, 365-acre addition (Silver Springs Addition No. 2) in Marion County to the project boundary.
+On 10/17/2003, the ARC approved a feesimple, 365-acre addition (Silver Springs Addition No. 2) in Marion County to the project boundary.
 The addition was sponsored by the Silver Springs Basin Working Group and the Marion County Audubon, Inc., consisted of one landowner, Seldin, 2 parcels, and a taxable value of \$2,889,223.
 Marion County will manage the site.
 In 2005, 330 acres were acquired.

-On December 5, 2003, the ARC approved a feesimple, 1,717-acre addition (Jackson Blue Springs) in Jackson County to the project boundary.
+On 12/5/2003, the ARC approved a fee-simple, 1,717-acre addition (Jackson Blue Springs) in Jackson County to the project boundary.
 The addition, sponsored by Conservation Properties, consisted of 11 parcels, 5 landowners (Edinburgh Investment Corp; AJ Green; Howard Muncaster Partnership; LH Alford Farms Inc.; Doyle Green), and a taxable value of \$303,367.
 Jackson County will manage if acquired.

-On October 15, 2004, the ARC approved a fee-simple, 5-acre addition (Church Sink) in Leon County to the project boundary.
+On 10/15/2004, the ARC approved a fee-simple, 5-acre addition (Church Sink) in Leon County to the project boundary.
 The addition was sponsored by the landowner, J. Lee Vause Trust, consisted of one parcel, and a taxable value of \$47,700.
 Leon County will manage if acquired.

-On October 13, 2006, the ARC approved a fee-simple 305-acre addition (Hardee Spring) to the boundary in Hamilton County.
+On 10/13/2006, the ARC approved a fee-simple 305-acre addition (Hardee Spring) to the boundary in Hamilton County.
 The addition was sponsored by Harold Hardee, consisted of one parcel with a taxable value of \$57,001.
-The DOF will manage the site as part of the Twin Rivers Forest if acquired.
+The FFS will manage the site as part of the Twin Rivers Forest if acquired.
+In 2004, 159 acres were acquired.

-In July 2007, the BOT acquired 4,471 acres of the Avatar property in Marion County.
+In 7/2007, the BOT acquired 4,471 acres of the Avatar property in Marion County.

-On Febuary 25, 2009, the BOT acquired 54.74 acres from the Rakestraw family in the St. Marks Site.
+On 2/25/2009, the BOT acquired 54.74 acres from the Rakestraw family in the St. Marks Site.